joe-antognini/joe-antognini.github.io/_drafts/iron-bar-computation.md

 In my [last post][1] I outlined the so-called "[triviality argument][2]" that consciousness cannot be reduced to the process of computing a particular kind of computer program.
-The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], and I had some good discussions with a number of people about it offline.
+The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], along with the article's comment section, and I had some good discussions with a number of people about it offline.
 A number of commenters raised various objections to the argument as I presented it, but most of the objections centered around the leap I made from a computer that manipulates rocks in a field to the randomly fluctating states of atoms in an iron bar.
 The iron bar is not a *real* computer, according to their argument, because the mapping from its states to the state of a Turing machine is totally arbitrary.
 Moreover, because this mapping is purely random, *producing* this mapping essentially requires you to perform the computation yourself --- so, to the extent that any computation is being performed, it's really *you* who are computing, not the iron bar.

 I think these objections are incorrect and I still believe that a careful understanding of what a computer really is will force us to accept that if